Rodolfho7/rodolfho7/README.md

-### Hello 👋, i'm Rodolfho, a Frontend developer with 4 years of experience, most of then working with Angular
+### Hello 👋, my name is Rodolfho, i'm a Frontend developer with 4 years of experience, most of then working with Angular.
+I'm from Brazil

 - 🔭 I’m currently working on some private projects using Angular, Firebase, TailwindCSS
 - 🌱 learning SQL(PostgreSQL)